 Debugging Skills Extend into Organization Problems

 For example, if you go down the engineering manager’s path, there will be times where you need to debug a dysfunctional team.
 Similar to a software defect, you must be scientific and diagnose why the team isn’t operating well.
 The project might be lacking adequate product specification, or perhaps two team members are butting heads.
-As an engineering manager, you will need to debug organizational issue with the same attitude that you handle software bugs.
+As a manager, you will need to debug organizational issue with the same attitude that you handle software bugs.
 This means attend extra meetings, reading through contentious code reviews, or taking the extra time to speak with engineers.
 It’s a different kind of debugging, but it’s still debugging.